 In many European countries the use of fabric masks is now compulsory for instance when using public transport or going to the supermarket.
 It is therefore important to always consult with your local authorities on recommended practices in your area.

-The World Health Organisation encourages the use of fabric (non-medical) masks especially in settings in which it may not be possible to keep physical distancing such as, on public transport, in shops or in other confined or crowded environments.14
+The World Health Organization encourages the use of fabric (non-medical) masks especially in settings in which it may not be possible to keep physical distancing such as, on public transport, in shops or in other confined or crowded environments.14

 Furthermore, the World Health Organization recommends the use of medical masks to the following individuals:14

 - Health workers in clinical settings

 - People who are sick and exhibiting symptoms of COVID-19 or may suspect they have COVID-19 as well as caregivers of such people

 - People 60 years old and over or anyone with pre-existing medical conditions (such as diabetes, high blood pressure, heart disease, lung disease, or cancer)